WeiChienHsu/CS271/week7/README.md

 summation	ENDP
 ```

 - Using Stack Frame for recursion is essential.
+(Need to back to the original Procedure called)
+- Easy to cause stack overflow.
 - Pass all 3 parameters even 2 of them nerver change, since we could use ebp pointer to get the values we need.

+### Sure that
+- The base case is defined.
+- The base case is reachable.
+- The recursive alls approach the base case.

 ***